AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 ### Data lineage {#lineage}

 In Real-time CDP, data lineage plays a key role in how policies are enforced.
 In general terms, data lineage refers to the origin of a set of data, and what happens to it (or where it moves) over time.
-In the context of Data Governance, data lineage provides an audit trail that indicates where and why a policy violation occurred.
+In the context of [!DNL Data Governance], data lineage provides an audit trail that indicates where and why a policy violation occurred.

 In Real-time CDP, policy enforcement is concerned with the following lineage: